📲 Glucose Guide Mobile App now available in the app store and google play

 Hi!
 I'm Mila.

-I’m an Integrative Nutrition Health Coach living with LADA (Latent Autoimmune Diabetes in Adults, a slow-progressing form of autoimmune Type 1 diabetes) I love food, travel, and my kitchen!
+I live with LADA (Latent Autoimmune Diabetes in Adults, a slow-progressing form of autoimmune Type 1 diabetes) I love food, travel, and my kitchen, and teaching you about diabetes self-management.

-I’m here to help you live your best life possible diabetes by showing you how to create simple, blood-sugar friendly and delicious meals.
-Plus, you get video cooking demos, essays on life with diabetes, and lots of weekly joy.
+I’m here to help you live your best life possible diabetes by showing you how to create simple, blood-sugar friendly and delicious meals and tips on diabetes self-care.

 More to Dish